 In August 2020, SFC put out a call for evidence across the sector, inviting institutions, associations and agencies, as well as other relevant stakeholders, to respond, highlighting what they thought the review should explore further.
 Over 100 responses were submitted, which helped inform the phase one report. sparqs submitted to the call for evidence and you can read our response, as well as NUS Scotland’s.

-We are also members of the SFC’s Student Engagement Advisory Group, established in November 2020 to support the SFC around ongoing tools and mechanisms for student engagement and in ensuring that students can actively contribute to, and influence, the review as it progresses.
+We were also members of the SFC’s Student Engagement Advisory Group, established in November 2020 to support the SFC around ongoing tools and mechanisms for student engagement and in ensuring that students can actively contribute to, and influence, the review as it progresses.

 On 20th October 2020, the SFC published their Phase One Report of the Review, ‘Coherence and Sustainability: A review of Scotland’s Colleges and Universities Phase One Report: Insights to Develop Further.’
 The report, along with supporting documentation, can be found on the SFC website.